tretoef-estrella/sloane-coherence-records/cell_3x14/RESULTS_3x14.md

 | K5 | Python `decimal` at 40 decimal digits | `0.6376305217559226` | `0.63763052` | (2, 3) |

 mpmath reference at 50 decimal digits: `0.63763052175592256598…` Within-kernel spread: `≤ 1 ULP binary64`.
-The holder configuration shows a stable argmax pair `(2, 3)` across all five kernels — a structural difference from the submission, consistent with the holder sitting on a generic stationary point and the submission sitting at the degenerate basin floor described above.
+The holder configuration shows a stable argmax pair `(2, 3)` across all five kernels — a structural difference from the submission, consistent with the holder sitting on a generic stationary point and the submission sitting at the *apparent* basin floor described above.

 ### Gap (full precision, mpmath 50 dps)